Villhellm/lovelace-animated-background/README.md

 Create animated backgrounds based on the state of one of your entities.
 Originally designed for changing with the weather, à la [VideoBackground-Card](https://github.com/Perdemot/Lovelace-Cards/tree/master/VideoBackground-Card), you can now choose any entity in home assistant and create an animated background for each of its states.

-A big thanks to [CCH](https://github.com/maykar/compact-custom-header) and [VideoBackground-Card](https://github.com/Perdemot/Lovelace-Cards/tree/master/VideoBackground-Card) for the inspiration.
+A big thanks to [Customer Header](https://github.com/maykar/custom-header) and [VideoBackground-Card](https://github.com/Perdemot/Lovelace-Cards/tree/master/VideoBackground-Card) for the inspiration.
 All example animation files used in this repo are originally from the VideoBackground-Card repo.

 Example:
 ![Example](https://raw.githubusercontent.com/Villhellm/README_images/master/Animation.gif)